r9y9/wavenet_vocoder/README.md

 git checkout ${commit_hash}
 ```

-And then see "Synthesize from a checkpoint" section in the README how to generate speech samples.
+And then follows "Synthesize from a checkpoint" section in the README.
 Note that old version of synthesis.py may not accept `--preset=<json>` parameter and you might have to change `hparams.py` according to the preset (json) file.

 You could try for example: